 U.S. district court judge Robert W. Warren issued a temporary restraining order on March 9, 1979, enjoining publication of the article and ordering an immediate hearing.

 On March 26, Judge Warren issued a preliminary injunction based on his findings during the hearing.
 He recognized the importance of the prior restraint imposed by the injunction, noting, “A mistake in ruling against The Progressive will seriously infringe cherished First Amendment rights.”

-Judge reasoned there was no "plausible reason" why the public needs to know details
+Judge said no 'plausible reason' why public needed to know H-bomb details

 Nevertheless, he drew the balance in favor of restriction, stating, “A mistake in ruling against the United States could pave the way for thermonuclear annihilation for us all.”

 He could identify “no plausible reason why the public needs to know the technical details about hydrogen bomb construction to carry on an informed debate on this issue.”
 Judge Warren referenced the Atomic Energy Act, which designates that information relating to the design, manufacture, production, or utilization of atomic weapons is “born secret” — classified from conception — and therefore can be declassified only by the Department of Energy.

 The Progressive appealed the restraining order.